-The goal of the Kennebec Leadership Institute (KLI) is to assure a continuing flow of able, committed and resourceful leaders to serve our communities.
-As the oldest leadership program in the state, KLI draws prospective leaders from a wide cross-section of businesses, organizations and the community at large.
-Its purpose is to inspire these promising individuals to work more effectively within their own spheres of influence while expanding their civic and community participation.
+The Kennebec Leadership Institute (KLI) goal is to assure a continuing flow of able, committed, and resourceful leaders to serve our communities.
+As the oldest leadership program in the state, KLI draws prospective leaders from a broad cross-section of businesses, organizations, and the community.
+Its purpose is to inspire these promising individuals to work more effectively within their spheres of influence while expanding their civic and community participation.

 The program was designed to:

 KLI seeks to foster a network of leaders committed to understanding and improving the Kennebec Valley.
 Past graduates have successfully run for office, gained promotion in their companies, served on boards of directors throughout the community, started their own business in the community, and chaired a myriad of civic and community groups.

 Every session is mandatory, and any absence will be considered case-by-case basis.

 The program consists of 14- weeks of instruction.

 The Kennebec Leadership Institute is open to individuals living or working in the Kennebec Valley.
 Anyone with interest in community betterment is welcome to apply.
 Applicants do not currently need to be in a leadership position.
 The only requirement is a sincere commitment from the employee and employer to building skills and knowledge and becoming a more active participant in the future of the Kennebec Valley.

 Participants must commit to participating and completing all program requirements during the 14-week program, including: